Yanguraz/Movies-Data-set/README.md

 When you are fitting a model you should also be careful about collinearity, as some of these variables may be dependent on each other.

-In this data set I would like to conduct modeling and prediction via linear regression model.
+In this data set, I would like to conduct modeling and prediction via linear regression model.